 The doctrine of sovereign immunity protects government entities from being sued, except in situations in which they have expressly consented to being sued.
 There are situations involving accidental harm that allow a victim to bring a lawsuit against a government entity.
 However, there are special rules that you will need to follow if you are suing a local, state, or federal government entity.
 The Arizona Tort Claims Act specifies certain rules that you must follow related to filing a claim against the state government.
 If you believe that a state entity is responsible for your injuries, you will need to file a written claim within 180 days of an accident.
 Our Phoenix personal injury attorney can assist you with this process.
 The claim needs to describe what happened, explain how you were injured, state the amount of money that you are seeking, and provide facts to support the medical losses that you are claiming.

 A victim may be able to recover damages if they were injured on someone else’s property.
-You can sue a property owner or occupier if you can prove that the defendant knew or should have known about the dangerous property condition that caused your injuries.
+You can sue a property owner or occupier for premises liability if you can prove that the defendant knew or should have known about the dangerous property condition that caused your injuries.
 Dangerous property conditions that could support a lawsuit include broken stairs, potholes, slippery floors, poor lighting, broken bumpers, open wells, and broken railings.
 In most cases, we will need to investigate whether the owner had the requisite actual or constructive notice of the dangerous condition, such that it can be held responsible.

 Discuss Your Case with a Skilled Personal Injury Attorney